What does Drugged Driving mean in Michigan?

 What if I Wasn’t Driving a Car?

-- If a person operates a vehicle while impaired or intoxicated and causes the death of a police officer, firefighter, or other emergency response personnel parked on the side of the road with their lights activated, the person could face felony charges with up to 20 years in prison, a fine of $2,500 to $10,000, or both.
-In addition, the vehicle may be forfeited or immobilized.
+Even worse is a drugged or intoxicated driver that kills a firefighter, police officer, or other emergency responder parked on the side of the road with their lights activated.
+This crime could lead to felony charges with imprisonment of up to 20 years, a fine of $2,500 to $10,000, or both.
+Again, this person may also face vehicle forfeiture or immobilization.

 Just like with any other drunk or drugged driving charge, the penalties may increase if you were charged with this crime, or a similar one, in the past.
 You could also be charged as a habitual offender if, for example, you’ve been convicted of drugged driving twice or more in the last ten years.
 Habitual offender status would apply to you with any felony convictions on your record during the last 10 years.

 Habitual offenders face increased penalties from the court, and sanctions from the Secretary of State.
 These can include points on your driver’s license, and license restrictions, suspension or revocation.

 Medical marijuana can sometimes complicate drugged driving laws.
 Under the Michigan Medical Marihuana Act (MMMA), it is illegal to drive under the influence of marijuana.
 What’s complicated is that marijuana can stay in the user’s system for a month.